jaronowitz/frankenfit/README.md

 ## Development

+If you're not hacking on the `frankenfit` codebase itself, and just want to build or install it from source, `$ pip build`, `$ pip sdist`, `$ pip install` should all work out of the box without creating any special virtual environment, as long as you're using Python 3.9+ and a recent version of `pip`.

-We target Python 3.9+.
-To get started, make sure the `python3.9` binary is on your path, clone this repo, and run:
+To get started with hacking on `frankenfit` itself, make sure the `python3.9` binary is on your path, clone this repo, and run:

 ```
 $ ./setup-venv-dev python3.9
 $ source ./.venv-dev/bin/activate